github/include-fragment-element/README.md

 </include-fragment>
 ```

 A proxy may attempt to fetch and replace the fragment if the request finishes before the timeout.
 Otherwise the tag is delivered to the client.
-This ensures the rest of the UI isn't blocking on the fragment of the page.
+This library only implements the client side aspect.

 ## Browser Support